Aluminium

 Bauxite ore contains sufficiently high levels of aluminium oxides and suitably low levels of iron oxide (Fe2O3) and silica (SiO2) to be economically mineable.
 The amount of reactive silica is particularly important as this form of silica consumes the caustic soda needed to make alumina, thus low reactive silica is desirable.
 Other potential sources of aluminium include a variety of rocks and minerals such as aluminous shale and slate, aluminium phosphate rock and high-alumina clays.

-Australia's major bauxite deposits, mines, alumina refineries and aluminium smelters (2016).
+Australian bauxite deposits, operating mines, alumina refineries and aluminium smelters, 2022.

 The world's largest economic bauxite resources occur in Guinea, Australia, Brazil, Vietnam and Jamaica.
 In Australia, bauxite is mined from established open-cut operations at Weipa in Queensland, Gove in the Northern Territory and the Darling Range in Western Australia.
 In addition, new mines have recently begun operation in the Cape York region of Queensland and in central Tasmania.
 Other bauxite deposits occur in northern Western Australia, New South Wales and eastern Queensland but are currently uneconomic to mine.